TheGalfins/GNSS_Compare/docs/user_manual/android_gnssMeasurements.rst

    int measState = measurement.getState();

-We apply again the bitwise AND operator to see if the TOW is decoded and if the receiver locked on the signal's code:
+We apply again the bitwise AND operator to see if the TOW is decoded and if the receiver is locked on the signal's code:

 .. code-block:: java